Undone (Stellar song)

 "Undone" is a song by New Zealand band Stellar*, released in November 2000 as the fourth single from their debut album, Mix (1999).
 The single includes the international version of "Violent"'s music video, directed by Jonathan King, as an extra element.
-"Undone" reached number 13 on New Zealand's RIANZ Singles Chart chart in January 2000 and charted for 12 weeks.
+"Undone" reached number 13 on New Zealand's RIANZ Singles Chart in January 2000 and charted for 12 weeks.

 Background

 According to bass player Kurt Shanks, "Undone" was the last song recorded for Mix.
 Before then, the band had never played the song together, and they tracked their instruments separately.
 Stellar* debuted the song in July 1999 at Queenstown's Winterfest.